 This procedure is very important to determine the cause of abortion, stillbirth, or neonatal death in dogs.
 In terms of diagnosis in abortion, sample collection and submission are also very important.
-Sometimes it is difficult to collect the appropriate samples for the diagnosis which include representative fetal tissues, placenta, a fetal, and maternal blood sample for further additional testing.
+Sometimes it is difficult to collect the appropriate samples for the diagnosis which include representative fetal tissues, placenta, fetal, and maternal blood samples for further additional testing.
 A complete history is fundamental in determining the cause of abortion.

 This procedure helps us to confirm before the termination of pregnancy, whether the dog is pregnant or not.
 A vaginal smear can be done to verify the presence of sperm.
-To assure that dog has conceived, we do the dog’s ultrasound at 25 days gestation, and it gives better evidence to the fact.
+To assure that dog has conceived, we do the dog’s ultrasound at 25 days gestation, and it gives better evidence of the fact.

 Medical Abortion in Dogs: